cujojs/rest/docs/interceptors.md

 1. as link's `rel` which when accessed issues a request for the linked resource.
 A promise for the related resource is expected to be returned.
 2. as link's `rel` with 'Link' appended, as a reference to the link object.

+The 'Link' response header is also parsed for related resources following rfc5988.
+The values parsed from the headers are indexed into the response.links object.

 Also defines a `clientFor` factory function that creates a new client configured to communicate with a related resource.

 The client for the resource reference and the `clientFor` function can be provided by the `client` config property.
 This method is also useful if the request for the resource